namratachaudhary/namc.in/content/posts/Currying.md

 <blockquote class="twitter-tweet" data-cards="hidden" data-lang="en"><p lang="en" dir="ltr">Every functional programming tutorial:<br><br>&gt; OK, we&#39;re going to talk about currying.
 Currying is when you break down a function tha-<br>*scrolls down*<br>&gt; const Y = f =&gt; (g =&gt; g(g))(g =&gt; f(x =&gt; g(g)(x))) <a href="https://t.co/EPHH9SG5ay">pic.twitter.com/EPHH9SG5ay</a></p>&mdash; Ben Howdle (@ben_howdle) <a href="https://twitter.com/ben_howdle/status/966358609683668992?ref_src=twsrc%5Etfw">February 21, 2018</a></blockquote>

-And realized that we need a simpler tutorial to understand currying, the logic behind it, the nuances and the usage.
+And realized that we need a simpler tutorial to understand currying, the logic behind it, the nuances, and the usage.

 We will be using Haskell for this tutorial, but this can be extended to any functional programming language.

 ## Higher-order functions!

 In mathematics, higher-order functions (HOFs) are called functionals.
-But to simplify it for general software engineers, HOF is simply a functions that
+But to simplify it for general software engineers, HOF is simply a function that

 * either takes a function as an argument
 * or returns a function as a result